 5. Mission Trips and Service Projects:

-In Jen Hatmaker’s book (For the Love) she talks about an Ethiopian community that put dirt and mud on specific buildings every single year because there was one church group who insisted on cleaning and repainting these specific buildings year after year.
+In Jen Hatmaker’s book (For the Love) she talks about an Ethiopian community that put dirt and mud on specific buildings every year because there was one church group that insisted on cleaning and repainting these specific buildings year after year.
 The building did not need to be cleaned or repainted and the community asked the church to do different acts of service — but they wanted to paint… so they painted.

 .